 Student Centre (Lobby & Pit)

-ACTIVIST ARENA: If you need to process what you’ve watched or are looking for a way to put what you’ve learned into action, come visit our ACTIVIST ARENA!
+ACTIVIST ALLEY: If you need to process what you’ve watched or are looking for a way to put what you’ve learned into action, come visit our ACTIVIST ALLEY!
 Local groups & engaged & curious community members can share information & inspiration.

 SEED SWAP: For all those who love to garden and grow food or flowers, even both (edible flowers!), please bring your seeds to share at the WCFF SEED SWAP Table.
 You’re welcome to swap your seeds for others that have been donated by fellow growers.
 The price is free for all those with a passion to plant.
 If your seeds are not packaged, just bring them in a large container/bag.
 (This swap could be a good start for those who are making SEED BOMBS in this community.
 Blooming sidewalks here we seed!)